CSB/SJU Vehicle Reservations

 The use of college/university-owned vehicles by students is restricted to medical appointments (CSB) and some college/university-related activities (CSB/SJU).
 Vehicles cannot be reserved for a student's personal use.
 Students must have completed a defensive driving course prior to using a vehicle for college/university-related activities.
 Authorization to reserve a vehicle must come from faculty/staff, an advisor for any extra-curricular activities, and/or a security officer.
+All groups traveling outside the 5 state area (MN, ND, SD,WI, IA) require an accompanying adult/chaperone 25 + years of age.
 Any campus clubs wishing to use a college-owned vehicle must obtain authorization from the CSB Student Activities office.
 (NOTE: Completion of the defensive driving course is not required when a vehicle is being reserved by a CSB student for medical purposes).

 1. Reserving a Vehicle

 a.
 College of Saint Benedict-owned vehicles, click link below.

 1).
 CSB Vehicle Reservation Application - No-shows for vehicle reservations that are not canceled at least 48 hours in advance will be charged $25 for cars and $50 for vans or mini-buses.